arosenkranz/scenarios/ui-component-docs/step1.md

       &#x3C;/div&#x3E;
 </pre>

-Notice how we pass an `onClick` event handler to the `<Button>` component?
-Remember, when all is said and done, this is still valid React JSX returning.
+Notice how we pass an `onClick` event handler to the `<Button>`?
+Remember, when all is said and done, these are still valid React components returning.
 So we get to use all of the tools and features we're used to using with React!

 If we pass an `href` to the component as a prop, the component will still render, except this time as an anchor element instead.